-As a Humanist, I believe we can make meaning in our lives by living life to the full, by sharing our lives with others, and by giving attention to the natural world.
+As a humanist, I believe we can make meaning in our lives by living life to the full, by sharing our lives with others, and by giving attention to the natural world.
 As a celebrant, I want to support people in giving expression to their beliefs and values through their own personal ceremonies.

 I am very lucky to live in a village in mid-Devon where I enjoy walking, gardening, and being close to nature.
 I am married and we have two grown-up sons.

-Please contact me for more information about Humanist funerals and memorials.
+Please contact me for more information about humanist funerals and memorials.
 If you choose me to be your funeral celebrant, I can help you with ideas for music and readings.
 I will talk with you to find out about the person who has died and arrange a ceremony they could be pleased with and which suits you and your family’s needs.

 “It was a beautiful ceremony, Jackie making sure it was exactly as we wished.
 I am still getting remarks on how very appropriate it was.”

 A big thank you for the use of comments on these webpages.
 And a special thank you to my friend Chris for his photo of me www.chrisdixonphotography.com.

 For more detailed information, please contact me and also look at the Humanists UK ceremonies webpages.